As of last week I can call myself a Powerlifting referee. I like that. And I am happy Powerlifting has referees and not umpires.

 I think I can do this.
 If I keep it up and gather experience whenever I have a chance.

-At least I don´t have to run around in the pouring rain for 90 minutes chasing contestants.
+At least I don´t have to run around in the pouring rain for 90 minutes chasing contestants like a football referee.
 I can sit on my chair and have them come to me.